uk-gov-mirror/nationalarchives.tdr-scripts/terraform/keycloak-sandbox/README.md

 ## Setup GovUK Notify

+**Note**: this step is optional, it is only required if you need to send emails from the sandbox Keycloak instance.

 To setup GovUK Notify service update the following AWS SSM secret parameters:
 * /sandbox/keycloak/govuk_notify/api_key: this should be a GovUK Notify key that is generated specifically for use in the Sandbox
   * **NOTE**: This Key should be deleted from the GovUK Notify service once no longer needed